 Even in Snetterton, Ayrton and Brundle come into contact after the young Brazilian tries an impossible overtaking; then Ayrton makes a complaint before the sports court, but the latter does not grant him the reason.

 The problem arises when it is necessary to remove the tape, otherwise excessive overheating could cause the engine to break, which would be tantamount to losing the championship.
 During the race everything goes as planned, Ayrton has a great start and runs away, but then it's time to peel off the tape.
-Ayrton loosens his belts and tries to reach out to detach him, but without succeeding, almost risking to end up off-piste.
+Ayrton loosens his belts and tries to reach out to detach him, but without succeeding, almost risking ending up off-piste.
 Lucky for him, the engine of his car holds up, and when he gets under the checkered flag, he can finally celebrate victory and title.

 The following month, Ayrton also took the coveted victory at the Macau Grand Prix.
-Despite not knowing the track, the Brazilian decides to adjust his car by zeroing down the aerodynamic load, so as to have a lot of speed in the straights, compensating with his driving in the slow corners.
+Despite not knowing the track, the Brazilian decides to adjust his car by zeroing down the aerodynamic load, to have a lot of speed in the straights, compensating with his driving in the slow corners.

-"That's Senna, who won the race only because racing for Teddy Yip he will have had who knows which tires and who knows which engine".
+"That's Senna, who won the race only because, racing for Teddy Yip, he will have had who knows which tires and who knows which engine".

 Ayrton, hearing the exclamation of Piero Martini's mother, smiles and replies:

 "Madam, be careful when you speak because I understand Italian well".